 Also of interest is that Rutland has more people living here who work in computers and math than 95% of the places in the US.

-Rutland is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Rutland doesn't have a public transportation system that people use for their commute.

 The people who call Rutland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rutland residents report their race to be White.
 Important ancestries of people in Rutland include English, German, Irish, Scottish, and French.